trunghoai123/trunghoai123/README.md

 - 👋 Hi, I’m Trung Hoài
 - 👀 I’m interested in Web Coding
-- 🌱 I’m currently learning Software Engineer in IUH
+- 🌱 I’m currently working on Web Coding
-- 💞️ I’m looking to collaborate on Learing
+- 💞️ I’m looking to collaborate on Work
 - 📫 How to reach me: Email - trunghoaiitiuh@gmai.com

 <!---